Home | Physics | Building Blocks of Matter: Atoms, Subatomic Particles, & Quarks

 written by Adeel Abbas

-Protons have positive charges, neutrons have no charge and electrons have negative charges.
-These three particles formed the atomic nucleus.
-When these three particles are joined together they create a central core which is the atom.
-The particles that are surrounded by the central core are called electrons.
+Protons have positive charges, neutrons have no charge, and electrons have negative charges.
+These three subatomic particles form the atomic nucleus.
+When these three subatomic parts of an atom are joined together, they create a central core, which is the atom.
+The particles that surround the central core are called electrons.
+Atoms with subatomic particles are essential in defining the structure of matter.

 Sub-Atomic Particles